The Zantiks AD unit is ideal for measuring the behaviour of small fish and small rodents.

 Tracking of up to 4 single housed zebrafish, or similarly sized model organisms, can be carried out in the AD using the tank inserts.

-Scripts can be controlled for operant studies by the presence of the fish in a zone or for mice a nose poke to a zone, and they can be programmed to deliver real-time processed results which can be downloaded from the unit as a .csv file.
+Scripts deliver real-time processed results which can be downloaded from the unit as a .csv file.
 The summary data that can be collected includes measuring distance moved, time spent in arenas / zones, number of times a zone is entered.

 Video recordings may be made simultaneously and these can be downloaded from the unit as a .avi file.

-An adult zebrafish in the AD unit, 5-choice serial reaction time task
+An adult zebrafish in the AD unit during a 5-choice serial reaction time task

-A mouse explores the AD unit, the cage has food hopper and 5-choice inserts
+A mouse explores the AD unit, the cage has a food hopper and a 5 aperture inserts